wavefrontHQ/wavefront-spring-boot/README.md

 not support automatic account provisioning, which currently only applies to our free cluster.
 Therefore, make sure you log in to your cluster via the login page or SSO.
 * You have configured an API token explicitly in your `application.properties`.
-Make sure to create a login for your account first.
+Make sure to also add `wavefront.freemium-account=true` or create a login for your account.

 #### How do I make sure I send data to the same account all the time (across multiple machines and deployments)?